 Water arrives and wastewater exits your home quickly on demand.
 However, to make this happen, in addition to using the vast pipes associated with its state-of-the-art water distribution and disposal system, Vallecitos enlists help from these external partners to assist in meeting that service obligation.

-Water Wholesalers – Vallecitos currently has no local water supply and is therefore 100 percent reliant on imported water deliveries from the Metropolitan Water District of Southern California (MWD) and the San Diego County Water Authority (SDCWA), which is the their largest water purchaser.
-MWD owns and operates the Colorado River Aqueduct, and buys the most water from the State Water Project for delivery of Sacramento-San Joaquin delta water to Southern California.
+Water Wholesalers – As Vallecitos does not have a local water supply within its service area, it is reliant on imported water deliveries from the Metropolitan Water District of Southern California (MWD) and the San Diego County Water Authority (SDCWA), which is the their largest water purchaser.
+MWD owns and operates the Colorado River Aqueduct, and also obtains the most water from the State Water Project for delivery of Sacramento-San Joaquin delta water to Southern California.
 They import water 444 miles from the Sacramento-San Joaquin delta in Northern California and 242 miles from the Colorado River and store and treat it at Lake Skinner in Riverside County.
 The treated water is then delivered to Vallecitos via the SDCWA aqueducts that run throughout the county.
 Once the water enters our boundaries, it is delivered to customers through Vallecitos' large, well-planned system of pumps, reservoirs and more than 350 miles of pipelines.
+Learn more...

-Encina Wastewater Authority – Partially owned by Vallecitos, this agency located on the coast in Carlsbad processes a portion of the District’s wastewater and all of the District’s wastewater solids (removed during the treatment process) into green energy or "Pure Green Organic Nitrogen Fertilizer".
+Encina Wastewater Authority – Partially owned by Vallecitos, this agency, located on the coast in Carlsbad, processes the portion of the District’s wastewater that is not treated at the District's Meadowlark Water Reclamation Facility.
+In addition, all of the District’s wastewater solids, which are removed during the treatment process, are converted into green energy or "Pure Green Organic Nitrogen Fertilizer".